-Hedera the only public distributed ledger that utilizes the fast, fair, and secure hashgraph consensus mechanism.
+Hedera is the only public distributed ledger that utilizes the fast, fair, and secure hashgraph consensus mechanism.
 Hedera’s governance is fully decentralized, consisting of up to 39 term-limited and highly diversified leading organizations and enterprises.

-Let’s unpack Hedera Hashgraph, and take a look at each component individually:
+Let’s unpack Hedera Hashgraph and take a look at each component individually:

-The Hedera public network is built on the hashgraph distributed consensus algorithm, invented by Dr. Leemon Baird, Hedera Co-Founder and Chief Scientist.
+The Hedera public network is built on the hashgraph distributed consensus algorithm, invented by Dr. Leemon Baird, Hedera Co-founder and Chief Scientist.
 The hashgraph consensus algorithm provides near-perfect efficiency in bandwidth usage and consequently can process hundreds of thousands of transactions per second (throttled to ten thousand tps in beta) in a single shard (a fully connected, peer-to-peer mesh of nodes in a network).

 Unlike a traditional proof-of-work blockchain, which selects a single miner to choose the next block, the community of nodes running hashgraph come to an agreement on which transactions to add to the ledger as a collective.
 Through gossip-about-gossip and virtual voting, the hashgraph network comes to consensus on both the validity and the consensus timestamp of every transaction.
 If the transaction is valid and within the appropriate time, the ledger’s state will be updated to include the transaction with 100% certainty (finality).

 In blockchain, consensus rules require that blocks eventually settle in a single, longest chain, agreed upon by the community.
 If two blocks are created at the same time, the network nodes will eventually choose one chain to continue and discard the other one, lest the blockchain “fork” into two different chains.
 It is like a growing tree that is constantly having all but one of its branches chopped off.